 7 Lakes of Ausangate

-When visiting Cusco, one of the hidden gems is 7 Lakes of Ausangate.
+When considering day trips from Cusco, one of the hidden gems is 7 Lakes of Ausangate.
 These picturesque mountains sit at over 14,000 feet and are absolutely beautiful!

 There are a few companies that run day trips from cusco to 7 Lakes of Ausangate, however, it is significantly less popular than Machu Picchu or Rainbow Mountain.